iksi/Oembed/readme.md

 $oembed->request('https://soundcloud.com/toroymoi/so-many-details-remix');
 ```

-For autoplay add a second boolean parameter and make sure the correct autoplay is set in `config.php`.
+For autoplay add a second boolean parameter and make sure the correct autoplay key is set in `config.php`.
 SoundCloud for instance uses `auto_play`.